BlackButterfli/group6_project/README.md

 ## Project Background

 This toolkit was developed as part of a university project aimed at finding pathogen islands in new *Yersinia* bacteria strains. *Yersinia* is a genus of bacteria known for causing diseases such as plague (caused by *Yersinia pestis*) and gastroenteritis (caused by *Yersinia enterocolitica*).
 The assignment involved preprocessing genomic data, performing sequence alignment, and visualizing the results to determine if pathogen islands are present in the given strains.
+The goals are:
+1. Determine if the four genes of the lysis cassette are present in the new strain.
+2. Assess gene conservation compared to other *Yersinia* strains.
+3. Retrieve specific protein sequences.
+4. Provide a pipeline for analyzing other genes of interest.
+5. Understand and analyze different outputs.

+These genes were referenced from a scientific article.
+[Include citation if available.]

 ## Features

-- Data preprocessing for pathogen genomic sequences
-- Detection and analysis of pathogen islands in *Yersinia* strains
-- Visualization of genomic data
-- Statistical analysis of pathogen genomic data
+- **Gene Detection**: Check for the presence of the four specific genes in the new *Yersinia* strains.
+- **Protein Search**: Analyze any protein sequence in FASTA files.
+- **Sequence Retrieval**: Retrieve sequences by ID from FASTA files.
+- **Analysis Pipeline**: Framework for future gene analysis.

 ## Installation

-To install the required dependencies, run:
+Install the required dependencies:

 ```sh
 pip install -r requirements.txt